tfarina/isengard/c/namingconventions.md

 ## Snake Case

-snake_case is a naming convention where all words are written in lowercase and separated by underscores.
+snake_case is a naming convention where all words are lowercase and separated by underscores.

 ## Screaming Snake Case

-SCREAMING_SNAKE_CASE is a naming convention where all words are written in uppercase and separated by underscores.
+SCREAMING_SNAKE_CASE is a naming convention where all words are uppercase and separated by underscores.

 ## Kebab Case

-kebab-case is a naming convention where all words are written in lowercase and are separated by hyphens.
+kebab-case is a naming convention where all words are lowercase and separated by hyphens.

 ## Flat Case